LLNL/UnifyFS/docs/contribute-ways.rst

 *First of all, thank you for taking the time to contribute!*

-By using the following guidelines, you can help us make UnifyCR even better.
+By using the following guidelines, you can help us make UnifyFS even better.

 Getting Started
 ===============

-Get UnifyCR
+Get UnifyFS
 -----------

-You can build and run UnifyCR by following :doc:`these instructions <build-intercept>`.
+You can build and run UnifyFS by following :doc:`these instructions <build-intercept>`.

 Getting Help
 ------------

-To contact the UnifyCR team, send an email to the `mailing list`_.
+To contact the UnifyFS team, send an email to the `mailing list`_.

 ---------------